gruntwork-io/kubergrunt/README.md

   - `HELM_TLS_VERIFY`: This will be set to true to enable TLS verification.
   - `HELM_TLS_ENABLE`: This will be set to true to enable TLS authentication.

+You can also optionally set the current kubectl context to set the default namespace to be compatible with this Tiller install.

 Afterwards, you can source the environment file to setup your shell to access the proper helm client.

 For example, if you want to setup helm to target a server install in the namespace `dev` with the default helm home